 College of Science Computing Center

-The purpose of the Computing Center parallels the purposes of the College of Science and of the University.
-Specifically the mission of the department is to assist the College of Science in creating and maintaining an environment that meets the research and instructional needs of the College of Science faculty and students.
+The mission of the center is to assist the College of Science in creating and maintaining an environment that meets the research and instructional needs of the College of Science faculty and students.

 The department provides hardware and software required for courses in the college and provides technical support to all faculty in the college.
 The department interfaces with Information Technology on campus-wide technical issues and offers workshops and other services to University personnel and to the community at large.